birdneststream/asciibird/README.md

   * Brush mode
   * Block picker (grab fg, bg and char of a block)
   * Eraser - remove blocks
-  * Fill Eraser - Fill remove blocks by bg
+  * Fill Eraser - Fill remove blocks by bg, fg or char
 * Brush Library and History
   * Make circle, square and cross brushes by sizes
   * Brush history, can save or re-use old brushes